jicksta/snowsafe/README.md

 * Alternative implementations should be easy to build
 * Command-line interface for encryption and decryption
 * User-specific extensions to the database be allowed everywhere
+* Support for arbitrarily-nested safes

+When I feel the design is settling, I'll explain in detail how the encryption works so that everyone can understand the value of this utility.

 License
 -------